bcgov/platform-developer-docs/src/docs/secrets-management/external-secrets.md

   name: my-app-1
   namespace: abc123-dev
 spec:
-  refreshInterval: 1h
   secretStoreRef:
     kind: SecretStore
+    # The name of your SecretStore
     name: azure-key-vault
   target:
-    creationPolicy: Owner
-    deletionPolicy: Retain
+    # The name of the Secret in OpenShift.
+    # It will be created if it does not already exist.
     name: my-app-1
   data:
     - remoteRef:
-        conversionStrategy: Default
-        decodingStrategy: None
+        # The name of the key in the external secrets system
         key: dev-db-user
-        metadataPolicy: None
+      # The name of the key in the OpenShift secret
       secretKey: db-user
     - remoteRef:
-        conversionStrategy: Default
-        decodingStrategy: None
         key: dev-db-pass
-        metadataPolicy: None
       secretKey: db-pass
 ```

-In this example, we have:
-* .spec.secretStoreRef.name = azure-key-vault; this is the name of the SecretStore
-* .spec.target.name = my-app-1; this is the name of the OpenShift Secret to create
-* .spec.data[].remoteRef.key = dev-db-pass; this is the name of the key in the external secret
-* .spec.data[].secretKey = db-pass; this is the name of the key for the key/value pair in the OpenShift Secret

 For more information when creating an ExternalSecret, use the `oc` CLI, such as:
 ```
-oc explain externalsecret.spec.data
+oc explain externalsecret.spec
 ```

 ```